Shelomit seal: Two possible readings

-Mazar initially read the inscription as "Temech" (three letters: Tau, Mem, Het), and associated it with a family named "Tamah" in Nehemiah 7:55.
+Mazar initially read the inscription as "Temech" (תמח tmḥ), and associated it with a family named "Tamah" in Nehemiah 7:55.

 According to the Book of Nehemiah, the Temech family were servants of the First Temple and were sent into exile to Babylon following its destruction by the Babylonians in 586 BCE.
 The family was among those who later returned to Jerusalem.

-Other scholars (initially Peter van der Veen, followed by others) read the seal's letters in reverse order and suggested a reading of "Sh-l-m-t" (Shelomith), a name found in 1Chronicles 3:19 and Ezra 8:10 dating to the same approximate time.
+Other scholars (initially Peter van der Veen, followed by others) read the seal's letters in reverse order and suggested a reading of Shelomith (שלמת šlmt), a name found in 1Chronicles 3:19 and Ezra 8:10 dating to the same approximate time.

 On January 30, 2008, the Biblical Archaeology Society published analyses by scholars with epigraphy expertise, Robert Deutsch and Anson Rainey, and Mazar agreed to revise her reading.
 Of this decision Mazar has written, "Despite the fact that seals are meant to be pressed into clay, some seals are nevertheless not written in mirror image-perhaps because they were engraved by a local craftsman who was not especially skilled.
 Another difficulty is the unclear 'tail' of the lamed [character].
 Nevertheless, I now agree that the name Shelomit is the preferable reading."